MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_lamp_3_annotated.png" title="">

-    As long as you used the default values provided in this guide above, for setting up your MySQL database and username, then the only value you'll need to edit in this file is `DB_USERNAME`.
+    As long as you used the default values for setting up your MySQL database and username (which were suggested in the section above), then the only value you will need to edit in this file is `DB_USERNAME`.
 You'll change it to `{strong-password}`, which you used in the MySQL database setup.
 You can use your arrow keys to move the cursor to the correct spot in the file.
 (The relevant line is also highlighted in the above screenshot.)

 1. Now exit and save the file.
-For `nano`, you'll exit by holding "ctrl" and hitting "x".
+For `nano`, you will exit by holding "ctrl" and hitting "x".

 1. The bottom of the displayed file will change to ask if you would like to save: